Supporting Partnering for Advanced Research teamworK (SPARK) Program

 The SPARK Program empowers Purdue-led research to achieve national prominence by providing faculty teams with the necessary internal resources to support critical research development activities.
 These internal resources will include support for project strategy, teaming, and proposal development.
 The goal is to enable the Purdue teams to be highly competitive in large center competitions.
 Here, “large center” is defined as any project with anticipated total external funding value of ≥ $7,000,000 (including indirect costs) over the course of the award.
 Large center-level teams will likely require many additional internal and external partners; the goal of this program is to solidify and propel the core nucleus of Purdue investigators to effectively build teams and strategies.

-The SPARK Program will support teams composed of up to 4 core faculty investigators to target a specific funding opportunity.
+The SPARK Program will support teams composed of up to 4 core faculty investigators to target a one specific funding opportunity.
 This funding opportunity must be identified in the application (see criteria below).
 The ceiling on funding for each team is $100,000.
-The individual budget is at the discretion of the proposing team, although it is anticipated that a good fraction of the funds will support faculty release and/or summer support.
+The individual budget is at the discretion of the proposing team, although it is anticipated that the funds will be used for the activities described during each SPARK Phase listed below.
 If prospective teams have questions about permissible budgets, they can contact Emily Stevenson (steve201@purdue.edu).

 Eligibility

-The SPARK team may include tenure/tenure-track faculty, research faculty, or clinical faculty from Purdue West Lafayette or Indianapolis.
+The SPARK team may include tenure/tenure-track faculty, research faculty, or clinical faculty from Purdue Main Campus (West Lafayette, Indianapolis), Purdue Fort Wayne, and Purdue Northwest.
 The majority of team members must demonstrate evidence of existing collaboration (see criteria below).
 No faculty may serve as the lead PI on more than one SPARK application per cycle, and no faculty may be a PI or co-PI on more than two applications per cycle.
 If any faculty are listed in a manner that violate either of these criteria, the submission(s) will be returned without review.

 Program Application Process and Evaluation Criteria